cdoty/SuperPlayExtended/README.md

 # SuperPlayExtended
- Super Play extended to support other GLES2 based systems.
+This is an updated version of the Super Play codebase extended to support other GLES2 based systems.